Outcomes

 Result Schema

 You can configure a custom JSON Schema to define the structure of data returned by the output node.
 This is optional but useful when you need structured data in a specific format.
 Our schema format follows OpenAI’s Structured Outputs specification, which is a subset of JSON Schema.
-Your schemma result will be returned by the API atexecution_result.result
+Your schemma result will be returned by the API atexecution_result.result.
+See the full guidance and examples in Output & Status → Result Schema.

 When to Use Custom Schemas